MinecraftForge/Documentation/docs/gettingstarted/autoupdate.md

 * The changelog string can be separated into lines using `\n`.
 Some prefer to include a abbreviated changelog, then link to an external site that provides a full listing of changes.
 * Manually inputting data can be chore.
 You can configure your `build.gradle` to automatically update this file when building a release, as Groovy has native JSON parsing support.
 Doing this is left as an exercise to the reader.

-Two concrete examples can be seen here for [Charset](http://charset.asie.pl/update.json) and [Botania Unofficial](https://raw.githubusercontent.com/williewillus/Botania/HEAD/version/update.json).
+A concrete example can be seen here for [Botania Unofficial](https://raw.githubusercontent.com/williewillus/Botania/HEAD/version/update.json).